 Cividale Del Friuli hosts a traditional Easter game called “Il Truc”, which takes place in the city squares.
 Erto and Casso in the province of Pordenone celebrate Easter with theatrical representations of the Passion of Christ on Good Friday.
-Trieste is famed for its Easter tradition of preparing the “Pinza”, a simple and delicious Easter cake.
+Trieste is famed for its Easter tradition of preparing a simple and delicious Easter cake called pinza.

 Easter is accompanied by a host of fairs and events in the municipalities of Lazio, with traditional religious plays, notably in Tarquinia, Palombara Sabina, and Pulcherini di Minturno.
-The town of Tuscania hosts the Processione degli Incappucciati, in which a procession of hooded men files past behind the Statue of the Virgin Mary, barefooted and tied together with chains.
-The Lazio cuisine for the Easter period is particularly abundant and varied: from the typical abbacchio lamb dish to carciofi alla giudia (Judas artichokes) and sweet maritozzi buns.
+The town of Tuscania hosts the Processione degli Incappucciati, in which a parade of hooded men files past behind the Statue of the Virgin Mary, barefooted and tied together with chains.
+Lazio’s Easter cuisine is particularly abundant and varied: from the typical abbacchio lamb dish to carciofi alla giudia (Judas artichokes) and sweet maritozzi buns.

-Easter in Liguria may provide the ideal opportunity for the first dip in the sea of the season, or to discover the idyllic beauty of the Cinque Terre or the wonderful Aquarium in Genoa.
+Easter in Liguria may provide the ideal opportunity for the first dip in the sea of the season, or to discover the idyllic beauty of the Cinque Terre or wonderful Aquarium of Genoa.
 Also, on Easter Sunday Chiavari is the site of a famous antiques market, while in Rapallo an Easter egg weighing one hundred kilograms is traditionally cracked open on the seafront.
-On Easter Monday visitors can choose between the olive oil fair at Moneglia, a guided tour of the Portofino nature park, or the festival of the focaccia in Recco.
+On Easter Monday visitors can choose between the olive oil fair in Moneglia, a guided tour of Portofino’s nature reserve, or the focaccia festival in Recco.

 During the Holy Week Longardore is transformed into a representation of ancient Jerusalem.
-In Mantua, the ceremony of the Ostensione dei Sacri Vasi is performed on the high altar of the cathedral.
-Beliefs would have it that the Sacri Vasi vessels contain drops of the blood of Christ mixed with soil.
-In the evening the two relics are carried in a procession through the streets of the old town centre, with the procession headed by the bishop of Mantua.
+In Mantua, a ceremony called Ostensione dei Sacri Vasi is performed on the main altar of the cathedral.
+Beliefs have it that the sacred vessels contain drops of the blood of Christ mixed with soil.
+In the evening the two relics are carried in a procession through the streets of the old town centre led by the bishop of Mantua.

-At Easter time the town centre of Cagli hosts a barefoot procession of hooded members of the Catholic confraternities.
-In Cantiano the traditional Easter event is La Turba, involving an alternation of theatrical events and religious procession.
-In Fermignano a solemn Processione del Cristo Morto (Corpus Christi Procession) winds its way through the narrow streets of the town centre, illuminated only by oil-burning torches.
+At Eastertime the center of Cagli hosts a barefoot procession of hooded members of the Catholic confraternities.
+In Cantiano the traditional Easter event is La Turba, an alternation of theatrical events and religious procession.
+In Fermignano a solemn Processione del Cristo Morto (Corpus Christi Procession) winds its way through the narrow streets of the town center, illuminated only by oil-burning torches.

-At Porto Recanati on the afternoon of Good Friday, an effigy of the corpse of Christ is lowered from the Cross and placed on a casket held aloft by twelve fishermen, who carry it on a procession followed by the faithful.
-The regional cuisine at this time of the year is especially generous: from cheese balls to the typical “fiadoni”, meat skewers, and the Easter panettone cake called "pigna".
+On the afternoon of Good Friday in Porto Recanati, an effigy of the corpse of Christ is lowered from the cross and placed on a casket held aloft by twelve fishermen who carry it in a procession followed by the congregation.
+The regional cuisine at this time of year is especially generous: from cheese balls to fiadoni, meat skewers and the traditional Easter panettone called pigna.

-Towns and villages, notably in the provinces of Asti and Cuneo offer a rich series of Easter celebrations in the form of events, open-air feasts and historical plays invoking daily life of bygone times.
-Ancient rites such as the cantè j’euv, in which groups of youths travel from one farmhouse to the next, singing, playing and asking for eggs.
+Towns and villages, most notably in the provinces of Asti and Cuneo, offer a rich array of Easter celebrations in the form of events, open-air feasts and historical plays invoking daily life of bygone times.
+Ancient rites include the cantè j’euv, in which groups of youths travel from one farmhouse to the next, singing, playing and asking for eggs.
 In Romagnano Sesia the representation of the Passion of Christ is one of the most famous in all of Italy.

-The historical pageant of the Calvary of Christ is combined, as in other regions of the country, with the celebration of the Madonna in Sorrow, the "Desolata".
-The holy representation of the Vie Crucis procession with the flagellants is frequently exorcised by subsequent events, such as the Scoppio delle Quarantane, or burning of mock witches to celebrate the end of Lent at Ruvo di Puglia, or the Nzegna flag-waving dance and game in the town square of Carovigno.
-The traditional sweetmeats of the Easter period are taralli and scarcelle.
+The historical pageant of the Calvary of Christ is combined, as in other regions of the country, with the celebration of the the Desolata (Madonna in Sorrow).
+The holy representation of the Via Crucis procession is joined by other events such as the Scoppio delle Quarantane, or “burning of mock witches”, which celebrates the end of Lent in Ruvo di Puglia, or the Nzegna flag-waving dance and game in the town square of Carovigno.
+Traditional Easter sweetmeats are called taralli and scarcelle.

-On Good Friday in Sarule, in the province of Nuoro, a celebration is held of the Deposition of Christ from the Cross, known locally as s'iscravamentu, with a holy pageant, in costume, that involves the entire local population.
-Easter Tuesday Iglesias hosts the procession of the sacred mysteries, in which seven effigies representing the Passion of Christ are carried in a procession around the town streets.
-On Easter Thursday the town hosts the procession of Our Lady of Sorrow, during which a statue of the Madonna is carried to seven churches in the symbolic search to find her Son.
+On Good Friday in Sarule, in the province of Nuoro, a celebration of the Deposition of Christ from the Cross is held.
+Known locally as s'iscravamentu, the costumed pageant involves the entire local population.
+On Easter Tuesday Iglesias hosts the procession of the sacred mysteries in which seven effigies representing the Passion of Christ are carried around the town streets.
+Two days later the town hosts the procession of Our Lady of Sorrow, during which a statue of the Madonna is carried to seven churches in a symbolic search to find her Son.

-Ispica still hosts an Easter tradition of mediaeval origin, during which a parade is held involving a procession of flagellants.
-In Aragona, the rites of the Holy Week reach their culmination with Easter Sunday and the "Meeting of the Giants" between Jesus Resurrected and the Madonna, and two huge effigies of Saint Peter and Saint Paul.
+Ispica still hosts an Easter tradition of medieval origin in which flagellants march through the town.
+In Aragona, Holy Week culminates on Easter Sunday with the "Meeting of the Giants" between Jesus the Resurrected and the Madonna, and two gigantic effigies of Saint Peter and Saint Paul.

 - Trentino Alto Adige

-Easter time plays a particularly important role in the lives of the residents of Alto Adige.
-Every parish is involved in organising activities for children after the Easter mass, like the decoration of eggs followed by the search for gifts brought by the Easter bunny, while adults challenge one another in the "battle of the eggs".
-In Vipiteno the Easter pageants, known as “Osterspiele”, comprise a series of concerts and theatrical representations.
+Eastertime plays a particularly important role in the lives of the residents of Alto Adige.
+Every parish organizes activities for children after Easter mass, including egg decorating and a hunt for gifts brought by the Easter bunny, while adults challenge one another in the "battle of the eggs".
+In Vipiteno the Easter pageants, known as Osterspiele, comprise a series of concerts and plays.

-On Easter Sunday and Monday the atmospheric setting of the cellars of Palazzo Orca in Città della Pieve forms the venue for the enactment of tableaux vivants depicting the Passion, Death, and Resurrection of Christ.
+On Easter Sunday and Monday the atmospheric setting of Palazzo Orca’s cellars in Città della Pieve becomes the venue for tableaux vivants depicting the Passion, Death, and Resurrection of Christ.
 In Passignano sul Trasimeno the ancient rite of ceremonial feet-washing is revived at Easter.
 On Easter Thursday Piegaro hosts a unique religious procession inspired by a wooden effigy of Jesus carved in the 18th Century.
-On Good Friday the ancient drama of the Passion of Christ is re-enacted along the streets of the old town centre of Foligno.
+On Good Friday the ancient drama of the Passion of Christ is re-enacted along the streets of the old town center of Foligno.

 - Aosta Valley

-A charming Easter market is held in the centre of Aosta, while at the famous resort town of La Thuile, which lies in a hollow with the del Bulor glacier towering above it, Easter is a time for sporting events, concerts, and children's games.
+A charming Easter market is held in the centre of Aosta, while at the famous resort town of La Thuile nestled below the towering del Bulor glacier, Easter is a time for sporting events, concerts, and children's games.

-In Gallio, on the Altopiano dei Sette Comuni, Easter Friday is celebrated with a large procession, during which the Cross is carried through the streets of the town, lit with lanterns and bonfires.
-Good Friday in Fratta Polesine is accompanied by a re-enactment of the Via Crucis and the Last Supper, with costumed actors.
-And here, specifically in Verona, is the home of Italy's most famous and well-loved Easter cake, the delicious colomba.
+In Gallio, on the Altopiano dei Sette Comuni, Easter Friday is celebrated with a large procession during which the Cross is carried through the streets of the town lit with lanterns and bonfires.
+Good Friday in Fratta Polesine is accompanied by a costumed re-enactment of the Via Crucis and the Last Supper.
+And here, specifically in Verona, is the home of Italy's most famous and well-loved Easter bread, the deliciously sweet colomba.